 - Road Trip Plot: There's no true origin point nor any destination, but the plot follows the roads of France.

-- Running Gag: Mark keeps losing or forgetting his passport.
-But Joanna has it, so they can move on.
+- Running Gag: Mark keeps losing, or forgetting, his passport.
+But Joanna always has it, so they can move on.

 - Say My Name: When Mark and Joanna don't shout each other's names or address this way, other characters do.